keiraqz/dato-vs-graphx/README.md

 ##Dato
+<a href= "https://dato.com/" target="_blank">Dato</a> is a graph-based, asynchronous, high performance, distributed computation framework written in C++.
+Dato provides 30-days free trial of accessing their products.
+You can download by registering <a href= "https://dato.com/download/" target="_blank">here</a>.
+Following covers the basic of setting up Dato Distributed on AWS.

-- **Data Ingestion (Kafka):** The datasets for batch and real-time processing are ingested using Kafka.
+- **:** The datasets for batch and real-time processing are ingested using Kafka.
 For batch processing, the datasets are stored into HDFS.
 For real-time processing, the data is streamed into Spark Streaming.
   - Streaming producer: <a href= "https://github.com/keiraqz/artmosphere/blob/master/kafka/my_streaming_producer.py" target="_blank">my\_streaming\_producer.py</a>
   - Batch producer: <a href= "https://github.com/keiraqz/artmosphere/blob/master/kafka/hdfs_producer.py" target="_blank">hdfs\_producer.py</a>
   - Batch consumer: <a href= "https://github.com/keiraqz/artmosphere/blob/master/kafka/hdfs_consumer.py" target="_blank">hdfs\_consumer.py</a>